grimme-lab/MindlessGen/README.md

 ```
 pytest -vv --optional
 ```
-For further information how to contribute to this project, please see also the [contribution guidelines](https://github.com/grimme-lab/MindlessGen/blob/main/CONTRIBUTING.md).
+Further information on how to contribute to this project can also be found in the [contribution guidelines](https://github.com/grimme-lab/MindlessGen/blob/main/CONTRIBUTING.md).

 ## Usage